officialgazette/publication-standard/README.md

 # publication-standard

+> [!TIP]
+> To get a better understanding of the interaction of the individual artifacts, it is recommended to read "Big Picture" first.

 The future publication standard (occasionally referred to as "Standard 2.0") can be described as the centrepiece of the official gazette portal.
 The standard to be established essentially involves a new, generic schema.

 ## Why a standard?